How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Analysis

-The first thing I would say about this graph is you should take it with a huge pinch of salt!
+The first thing I would say about this graph is you should take it with a little bit of a pinch of salt.
 Due to the large number of niches represented in the survey data, there were relatively few bloggers within most niches.
-(Food, Lifestyle and Travel were the biggest datasets, but even they were relatively small.)
+(Food, Lifestyle and Travel were the biggest datasets.)

 In fact, drilling down into the data suggests to me that other factors (age of blog, number of blog posts, revenue streams) have much more of an effect than niche.